codalogic/Aarch64-Experiments/060-puthex/README.md

 In the code below we compare the value to `10` using a `cmp` instruction.
 This updates the status register.
-Rather than perform a branch on the result of this test we perform both of the above modifications on our number, storing the result of the first (`x0` + value of `0`) in `x1` and the second (`x0` + value of `a` minus `10`) in `x2`.
-Becuase we did these modifications using `add` instructions rather than `adds` instruction, they didn't modify the status register which means the result of the earlier `cmp` instruction is preserved.
+Rather than perform a branch on the result of this test we perform both of the above modifications on our number, storing the result of the first (`x0` + ASCII value of `0`) in `x1` and the second (`x0` + ASCII value of `a` minus `10`) in `x2`.
+Becuase we did these calculations using `add` instructions rather than `adds` instruction, they didn't modify the status register which means the result of the earlier `cmp` instruction is preserved.

 This allows us to use the 'conditional select' `csel` instruction.
-This has a 'less than' `LT` condition attached to it so if the earlier `cmp` instruction yielded a less than result the contents of `x1` will be stored in `x0`, otherwise the value of `x2` will be stored in `x0`.
+This has an `LT` 'less than' condition attached to it.
+Therefore, if the earlier `cmp` instruction yielded a 'less than' result, the contents of `x1` will be stored in `x0`, otherwise the contents of `x2` will be stored in `x0`.

-Performing conditional selection operations like this avoids having to use branches which can dramatically slow down the execution of the code.
-Depending on the specific Arm core used the two `add` instructions could actually be performed in parallel meaning no time was lost.
+Performing conditional selection operations like this avoids having to use branches that can dramatically slow down the execution of the code.
+Depending on the specific Arm core used the two `add` instructions could be dispatched to separate execution pipelines and be performed in parallel meaning no time was lost.

 ```asm
 puthexnibble: